Ninjapenguin16/AU-Auto-Ticket-Taker/README.md

 ### Notes
 The helper batch script just makes it so you don't have to mess with Command Prompt at all, the author of the driver locked it for use within that only for some reason

+There is a known bug where it does not hit the accept ticket button on 1080p screens.
+A fix may be put out in the future

 [InterceptionUrl]: https://github.com/oblitum/Interception